Tamra Judge Will Reportedly Be Seen On ‘The Real Housewives Of Orange County’ Season 12

 Although Judge’s co-stars, including Vicki Gunvalson and Kelly Dodd, were reportedly hoping to see Bravo TV can her before production began on Season 12, they have reportedly opted against the idea and brought her back to the show.

-On January 24, multiple sources confirmed to Us Weekly that Tamra Judge would be returning to the show and around the same time, Judge posted a photo of herself on Instagram along with the hash tag, “Still A Housewife.”
+On January 24, multiple sources confirmed to Us Weekly that Tamra Judge would be returning to the show and around the same time, Judge posted a photo of herself on Instagram along with the hashtag, “Still A Housewife.”

 While some of Tamra Judge’s co-stars may have been against her return, a source pointed out to the magazine, that the more drama housewives create amongst their cast members, the more likely producers are to keep them around.

 Tamra Judge has been featured as a full-time housewife on The Real Housewives of Orange County since the show’s third season and shows no signs of slowing down.
-Although many housewives have come and gone, including Lizzie Rovsek, Alexis Bellino and Gretchen Rossi, Judge has remained at the forefront of the series and continues to resonate with viewers.
+Although many housewives have come and gone, including Lizzie Rovsek, Alexis Bellino, and Gretchen Rossi, Judge has remained at the forefront of the series and continues to resonate with viewers.

-That said, Tamra Judge has gone though tough times on the series.
+That said, Tamra Judge has gone through tough times in the series.

 In addition to her divorce from Simon Barney, which was seen playing out on an early season of the show, Tamra Judge was faced with her estrangement from her oldest daughter Sidney, who chose to live with her father after their split.
 As fans will recall, Kelly Dodd, who was brought to the series for Season 11, brought up the issue during a cast trip to Ireland.